ligato/docs/docs/developer-guide/model-registration.md

 ### Concept

-Every top-level message from northbound proto-definition is expected to have its own key which identifies proto message data.
-The key can be composite (most often the case), containing some unique parameter (e.g. interface name or SPD index), or it can be global, allowing only one message of the given type to be stored under a global key.
+Every top-level message from northbound proto-definition is expected to have its own key which identifies a proto message data.
+The key can be composite (most often the case), containing some unique parameter (e.g. an interface name or a SPD index), or it can be global, allowing only one message of the given type to be stored under a global key.

 The vpp-agent defines model specification - a set of data related to the given model, like proto name, key prefix, or model path.
-Very important is model specification (or `Spec`), which defines a module, version, and type of the proto model.
+Very important is the model specification (or `Spec`), which defines a module, version, and type of the proto model.

 **Module** groups models belonging for the same configuration entity.
 For example models for VPP configuration have `vpp` module, models for Linux configuration have `linux` module, etc.

 **Version** is the current version of the vpp-agent API.
 The version changes only between major vpp-agent versions, not after every API update.

-**Type** is a keyword describing given model (like interfaces, bridge-domains, etc.).
+**Type** is a keyword describing the given model (like interfaces, bridge-domains, etc.).

-Constructed key has the following format:
+The constructed key has the following format:
 ```
 <key-prefix>/<config/status>/<module-path>/<version>/<type>/<optional-identifiers>
 ```